The Basics of Project Management 1.0.1. Key Concepts: Agile, Kanban, Scrum, Waterfall.

 Yet another boost in interest and impact came after the publication of “The Lean Startup” by Eric Ries (2011).
-The author of the book analyzed his own failures as a tech entrepreneur and highlighted the importance of innovation by adaptation, gradual improvement, and staying in contact with clients and users of the software.
+The author of the book analyzed his failures as a tech entrepreneur and highlighted the importance of innovation by adaptation, gradual improvement, and staying in contact with clients and users of the software.

 In day-to-day interaction, agile can be implemented in a variety of ways, depending on the goal of the project and the available resources.
 The overarching goal is to build the minimum viable product (MVP) in the shortest possible time.
 And then, interactively improve for as long as is necessary to achieve all the targets of the project and reach technical excellence.

 Of course, now after the corona crisis, remote work has become a default working scheme in IT.
 Yet still, in the agile framework, face-to-face group online meetings are preferred to forums, phone calls, persistent chat, or emails.

-From public institutions to corporations, from IT, through Finance, Government, Healthcare, to Telecommunications, agile has become more than just yet another software development framework.
-Today, it is considered a mindset, a way of living, and a general approach to solving problems.
+From public institutions to corporations, from IT, through Finance, Government, and Healthcare, to Telecommunications, agile has become more than just yet another software development framework.
+Today, it is considered a mindset, a way of living, a tool for personal development and a general approach to solving problems.

-Pros and Cons
+Pros and Cons: